tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/stata-error-handling-make.md

 {{% /example %}}

 Remember, the above example assumes you've set up your Stata `do-file` to generate a log and you have the `logcheck.R` script as outlined before.
 Make sure to adjust the paths and filenames as per your specific project structure.

+{{% summary %}}

+- When running Stata in automated research pipelines like a `makefile`, Stata doesn't halt the progression if there's a code error, making it essential to check log files for any discrepancies.
+- An R script, `logcheck.R`, can be used to monitor and handle errors present in Stata log files, ensuring that if any error arises, the workflow is interrupted.
+- Integrating this R script within a `makefile` ensures a seamless workflow where Stata processes are executed and subsequently checked for errors or completion.

+{{% /summary %}}

 ## Additional Resources